Talk to our experts

 Why am I being interviewed under caution?

-An interview under caution is often the first step taken by the Department of Work and Pensions (DWP) or Local Authority (LA) when investigating suspected benefit fraud.
-You should only be asked to come to an interview under caution if you are suspected of fraudulent actions.
+An interview under caution is often the first step taken by the Department of Work and Pensions (DWP) or Local Authority (LA) when investigating suspected benefit fraud or a false benefit claim.
+You should only be asked to come to an interview under caution if you are suspected of fraudulent actions by fraud investigators.

 Remember, the interview is merely for clarification on confusion or a false allegation; it doesn't mean that you have done anything wrong.